muk-it/muk_base/README.md

 Python ([PyPI]).

 To install our modules using the package manager make sure [odoo-autodiscover] is installed correctly.
+Note that for Odoo version 11.0 and later this is not necessary anymore.
 Then open a console and install the module by entering the following command:

 `pip install --extra-index-url https://nexus.mukit.at/repository/odoo/simple <module>`